v-rgrace/Viva/Viva/glint/setup/manage-confidentiality-thresholds.md

 If your Viva Glint survey programs will have different levels of confidentiality, select threshold values at the survey level from the Advanced Configuration Surveys page.

 > [!IMPORTANT]
-> - Viva Glint Admins can only adjust survey-level reporting thresholds **before** a survey program launches its first survey and can't change thresholds once a survey program collects response data.
+> - For all survey types, Viva Glint Admins can only adjust survey-level reporting thresholds **before** a survey program launches its first survey and can't change thresholds once a survey program collects response data.
 > - When survey-level reporting thresholds are in place, they override settings at the overall level.

 To edit threshold values: